cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% learn-more-reports %}}

+## Digital Risk Assessment

+A systematic process for identifying, analyzing, and prioritizing potential threats and vulnerabilities from an attacker’s perspective within an organization’s digital ecosystem.

 ## Dynamic Web Page

 A web page with dynamic content that a user can interact with.
 The content can be built on the server or the client side.
 Contrast with [Static Web Pages](#static-web-page).